What is it?

 Effects on health and wellbeing

 If left untreated, CHSP can have serious health consequences.
 CHSP can lead to malnourishment, swollen salivary glands, damaged teeth, stomach ulcers, and hormonal imbalances.
-Others effects include social isolation, financial repercussions, and psychological consequences such as anxiety, low mood, guilt and shame.
+Other effects include social isolation, financial repercussions, and psychological consequences such as anxiety, low mood, guilt, and shame.

 Treatment and recovery

 Recovery is possible.
 If you or someone you know is struggling with chewing and spitting, reach out to us at The Emily Program.
 Our therapists, dietitians, and medical staff work with all types of disordered eating by developing a personalized treatment plan and addressing the medical, psychological, and social needs of each individual.

 1Durkin, N. E., Swanson, S. A., Crow, S. J., Mitchell, J., Peterson, C. B., Crosby, R. (2014).
 Eating and Weight Disorders – Studies on Anorexia, Bulimia and Obesity.
 19, 215-320